 New roasted cauliflower level unlocked!
 Parmesan Roasted Cauliflower is uncommonly crispy and very intensely flavored.
 Finely grated parmesan and garlic transform this super simple side into a real treat.
 10/10.
 No notes.
 Would eat again.
 And again, and again…

-Perhaps the least-illicit yet most-addictive substance known to man, roasted cauliflower with parmesan and garlic has a tendency to disappear before it’s even left the baking sheet.
+Perhaps the least-illicit yet most-addictive substance known to man, parmesan roasted cauliflower has a tendency to disappear before it’s even left the baking sheet.

 The texture is perfect (tender flesh with lots and lots of crispy li’l edges); the flavor is bold (think “salt and umami got together and had a subtly-sweet, nutty little baby”).

 I could go on and on and on about cauliflower… and I have.
-Need to know how to cook cauliflower?
+Need to know how to cook cauliflower any way possible?
 I got you.
-Not enough options?
+New to cooking and need an in-depth tutorial for roasted cauliflower?
+Can’t stand to turn on the oven because it’s August?
 Try air frying it.
 Want to grill it?
 Enjoy these cauliflower steaks.
 I’ve got cauliflower recipes for days.
 Heck, I even wrote a cookbook about it.

 So please understand that what I’m about to say comes from a place of deep love and respect – cauliflower, itself, will not make or break this dish…